-Peak oil is a divisive topic, and bitter battles over its timing and consequences plague the blogosphere.
+Peak oil is a divisive topic.
+Bitter battles over its timing and consequences plague the blogosphere.
 I rarely comment on these debates.
-As my experience with the subject is limited, the insight I can bring to any discussion on the matter is even more so.
+My experience with the subject is limited, and thus the insight I can bring to any discussion on the matter is even more so.
 My attention is spent simply trying to catch up.
-For those possessing little expertise with energy issues, this itself is a difficult task.
-Being able to separate the wheat from chaff is essential to understanding the debate at large.
-Luckily, there is a simple way to separate the pundits who truly understand the issue and the pundits who do not.
+For those possessing little expertise with energy issues, this is a difficult task.
+In such a wide ranging debate how can readers even hope to sort the wheat from the chaff?
+Luckily, there is a simple way to separate the pundits who truly understand the issue from the pundits who do not.
 Inexperienced analysts debate the size of oil reserves.
 Serious commentators focus their debates on EROI.

 The idea behind EROI is not hard to understand.
-Indeed, businessmen use it every day.
+Businessmen use it every day.
 “Return on Investment” (ROI) is a metric known by every marketer and manager in America.
-In basic terms, ROI is the amount of profit made for every dollar invested in a product, employee, asset, or any other chosen investment, usually expressed in the form of a percentage.
+In basic terms, ROI is the amount of profit made for every dollar invested in a product, employee, asset, or any other chosen investment.
+It is usually expressed in the form of a percentage.

 EROI applies this type of thinking to energetics.
 The surveying of potential oil sites, the construction and maintenance of oil rigs, and the refinement and transportation of recovered oil all take energy.
 The energy return on investment is the ratio of energy produced for every unit of energy spent in the production process.
 Analogous to a business’s net income is net energy, the total amount of energy produced after the energy cost of production has been accounted for.